aidanwhiteley/books/README.md

 ### Docker web tier
 An nginx based Docker image (aidanwhiteley/books-web-angular) is available that hosts the AngularJS single page app and acts as the reverse proxy through to the API tier (this application).
-See https://github.com/aidanwhiteley/books-web for more details
+See https://github.com/aidanwhiteley/books-web for more details.
+The checked in docker.compose.yml specifies the user of aidanwhiteley/books-web-angular-gateway which routes Ajax call to the APIs via Spring Cloud Gateway based API gateway.
+### API Gateway
+A Spring Cloud Gateway based API gateway image is available to route web traffic on port 8000 through to (a cluster of) Spring Boot based books microservices.
+Also provides throttling and load balancing amonst the available books microservices.
+Requires a Service Registry to register with and find running books microservices.
+### Service Registry
+A Spring / Netflix Eureka service registry in which instances of the books microservice register themselves and in which the API gateway finds available instances of the books microservice.
 ### Java API tier
 There is Google Jib created image (aidanwhiteley/books-api-java) for this application.
-The image can be recreated by running "mvn compile jib:dockerBuild"
+The image can be recreated by running "mvn compile jib:dockerBuild".
+Registers with Service Registry (dependant on the Spring profile used).
 ### MongoDB data tier
 A MongoDB based Docker image (aidanwhiteley/books-db-mongodb or aidanwhiteley/books-db-mongodb-demodata) is available to provide data tier required by this application.
 Use the aidanwhiteley/books-db-mongodb-demodata to have sample data reloaded into the MongoDB every time the container is restarted.
 See the src/main/resources/mongo-docker directory for Docker build of the data tier.
-### Docker compose
+## Docker compose
 There is a docker-compose.yml file in the root of this application.
 This starts Docker containers for the above three tier of the overall application.
 ### .env file